JosephSilber/bouncer/readme.md

     Refer to [the Eloquent Capsule documentation](https://github.com/illuminate/database/blob/master/README.md) for more details.

-3) Run the migrations.
-You'll find the necessary migrations in [the migrations stub file](https://github.com/JosephSilber/bouncer/blob/master/migrations/create_bouncer_tables.php#L17-L73) in Bouncer's source code.
+3) Run the migrations by either:

+    - Use a tool such as [vagabond](https://github.com/michaeldyrynda/vagabond) to run Laravel migrations outside of a Laravel app.
+You'll find the necessary migrations in [the migrations stub file](https://github.com/JosephSilber/bouncer/blob/master/migrations/create_bouncer_tables.php#L17-L73).

+    - Alternatively, you can run [the raw SQL](https://github.com/JosephSilber/bouncer/blob/master/migrations/sql/MySQL.sql) directly in your database.

 4) Add Bouncer's trait to your user model: